MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 While many iterations focused on refining UX copy and naming conventions, feedback from our users pinpointed a significant issue: a revamped feature had strayed too far from the familiar user flow, inadvertently increasing friction and user errors.
 Promptly acting on this feedback, I revisited the wireframes and adjusted the navigation and flow for the problematic feature.
 We then validated this new design with our internal stakeholders, progressed to high-fidelity UIs, and set clear requirements for our engineers.
 Following this process and re-releasing the feature to our beta users, we observed a marked decrease in both friction and user errors.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-07.jpg" alt="Screenshot showing design iteration in Figma" caption="Design iterations in Figma. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-07.jpg" alt="Screenshot showing design iteration in Figma" caption="Design iterations in Figma. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ### Post-Launch Monitoring and Results
 Alongside introducing the beta of the refreshed partner experience, we integrated a new analytics tool to meticulously track pivotal KPIs and evaluate the project's impact.
 Metrics such as NPS, DAU, MAU, feature adoption rates, and average session duration were at the forefront of our monitoring, aiming to determine any enhancements in user engagement and product stickiness.